yegor256/blog/_posts/2019/jan/2019-01-01-hazardous-enthusiasm.md

 projects, either as volunteers or for money via [Zerocracy](https://www.zerocracy.com) (and my software projects are [all]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) open source).
-Over the years I have realized that there is a pattern in their behavior, which I need to be <del>scared</del> aware of.
+Over the years I have realized that there is a pattern in their behavior, which I need to be ~~scared~~ aware of.
 I call it "hazardous enthusiasm."
 Here are the symptoms.

 <!--more-->